Tourism in Indonesia: Health issues

-An outbreak of bird flu throughout the country has affected the numbers of foreign visitors.
-As of 2006, the outbreak had killed at least 46 people since 2005, making Indonesia the country with the highest death toll from the recent epidemic.
-However, since the disease has not yet been proven to mutate into a form that can transfer from human to human, the US embassy, for example, has not yet issued a travel warning regarding the outbreak.

-Due to the COVID-19 pandemic, Indonesia closed its borders to all travellers from China.
-This move has impacted the Indonesian tourism since Chinese travellers are the second-biggest foreign visitors to the country.
-The government is planning to spend $477 million in the form of tax cuts, discounts, and others to reduce the slump in the tourism sector.
-Foreign tourist arrivals at 3 (three) big gates from 26 main entrances in April 2020 compared to April 2019, namely: Ngurah Rai decreased by -99.94%; Soekarno-Hatta experienced a decrease of -99.79%, and Batam decreased by -99.27%.
-In March 2020, The Indonesian government has decided that Visa Free Arrival (BVK), Visa on Arrival and the Diplomatic / Free Service Visa policy are suspended for 1 month.
+Because of the COVID-19 pandemic, Indonesia closed its borders to all travelers from China.
+This closure impacted Indonesian tourism because Chinese travelers are the second-largest group of foreign visitors to Indonesia.
+The Indonesian government planned to spend $477 million in the form of tax cuts, discounts, and other measures to reduce the downturn in the tourism sector.
+Foreign tourist arrivals fell sharply in April 2020 compared to April 2019 at three of Indonesia's 26 main entry points: arrivals at Ngurah Rai decreased by 99.94%; at Soekarno-Hatta, by 99.79%; and at Batam, by 99.27%.
+In March 2020, the Indonesian government suspended several policies for one month: Visa Free Arrival (BVK), Visa on Arrival, and the Diplomatic / Free Service Visa.